Stavrenas/LinearSolver/results.md

-# Results for iterative refinement function
+# Iterative refinement results for dense matrices

 The following results are derived from the solution of Ax = B.